Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.01.03 - Version 6.2

-- Add moons board with clickable dates and selection of years interval.
+- Add new moons board with clickable dates and selection of years interval.
-- Add option to use abbreviated names in celebrations and moons boards.
+- Add option for boards to use abbreviated names of month and day of week.
+- Add option for boards to show real days having the moonset, else use the moonrise.
+- Add option for boards to show or hide hours.
 - Improve information menu.
 - Improve Tray Icon menu.